-If you’ve grown a bit tired of maintaining a proper beard shape, or think it doesn't fit your face anymore, and have decided to take the plunge and shave off the beard.
+So you’ve grown a bit tired of maintaining a proper beard shape, or think it doesn't fit your face anymore, and have decided to take the plunge and shave off the beard.
 It sounds pretty easy in theory—just lather up the beard and shave it off.
-However, it’s not necessarily as easy as it seems.
-If you shave your beard wrong, you could leave your face an irritated mess.
+However, it’s not necessarily as simple as it seems.
+If you shave incorrectly, you could leave your face an irritated mess.
 It’s important to do it the right way.
 You just have to learn what that is.
 Below, four steps to ensuring a pain-free, stubble-free, clean-shaven face.

 The beauty of facial hair is that it's a quick and inexpensive way to change up your look and keep it fresh.
 If, after you’ve shaved your beard, you decide that you prefer a little facial hair, you can always grow your beard right back.